Insulin: What school staff need to know

 Glucose is an essential source of energy for our bodies.
 Although our bodies make glucose, most of what we need comes from the food we eat (for more information, see Food and type 1 diabetes).

-Insulin is a hormone produced by the pancreas that controls the level of glucose in the blood.
-Insulin helps the glucose get into the cells so it can be used for energy.
-The pancreas is a very complex organ that constantly adjusts insulin levels, minute to minute, to keep the blood glucose in a healthy range.
+Insulin is a hormone, produced by the pancreas, that controls the level of glucose in the blood.
+Insulin helps the glucose get into the cells so that it can be used for energy.
+The pancreas is a very complex organ that constantly adjusts insulin levels, minute to minute, to keep blood glucose in a healthy range.

 Note

 Without insulin, glucose builds up in the blood, causing tiredness, thirst, frequent urination, and weight loss.
-These are some of the symptoms of untreated type 1 diabetes.
+These are some of the symptoms of unrecognized type 1 diabetes.

 Insulin and type 1 diabetes

-People with type 1 diabetes do not produce any insulin, so it must be replaced.
+People living with type 1 diabetes do not produce any insulin, so it must be replaced.
 It is very difficult to do what the pancreas does (in the graph above), adjusting to food intake, activity levels, stress, and other factors.
-Insulin injections or an insulin pump are effective, but neither can respond the same way a pancreas can.
+Insulin injections and insulin pumps are effective, but neither can respond the same way a pancreas can.

-The ideal situation is to give insulin before every meal, varying the amount according to how much a person is planning to eat and how high their blood sugar is.
-So for example, if they are eating a small amount of food, the insulin dose will be small.
-If they are eating a big meal, they will need more insulin.
+Students with diabetes need insulin before every meal or snack, and the amount of insulin depends on how much carbohydrate is in the food and their blood sugar level at the time.
+For example, if they are eating only a few carbohydrates, the insulin dose will be small.
+If they are eating a bigger meal with more carbohydrates, they will need more insulin.
 The formula to determine the insulin dose is specific to each person.

 How children receive their insulin is an individual decision that parents make with their child’s health professional.
 Details will be in a student’s Individual Care Plan.